UBCFormulaElectric/Consolidated-Firmware/README.md

 # Consolidated-Firmware
 A consolidated repository for gathering all firmware under one roof.
-A line change
+A line change.
+Another edit

 ## Table of Content
 - [Project Setup](#project-setup)